cmu-delphi/delphi-epidata/docs/api/covidcast-signals/indicator-combination.md

 * **Source name:** `indicator-combination`

-This source provides signals, which are combinations of the other sources, calculated or composed by Delphi.
+This source provides signals that are combinations of those calculated or composed by Delphi.
 It is not a primary data source.

 ## Table of contents